sqlxpert/stay-stopped-aws-rds-aurora/README.md

     - Other software components may use different keys.
   - For more data, change the `LogLevel` in CloudFormation.
   - Scrutinize log entries at the `ERROR` level.
-    - One `InvalidDBInstanceState` entry at the `ERROR` level indicates that an RDS database could not be stopped because it was in a highly irregular state.
-Multiple such entries indicate that an RDS database was in an irregular but potentially recoverable state.
+    - One `InvalidDBInstanceState` or `InvalidDBClusterStateFault` entry at the `ERROR` level indicates that a database could not be stopped because it was in a highly irregular state.
+Multiple such entries for the same resource indicate that a database was in an irregular but potentially recoverable state.
 Stay Stopped retries every 9 minutes, until 24 hours have passed.
 - `ErrorQueue` (dead letter)
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
   - Queue messages are EventBridge events for RDS or Aurora forced database